lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 ## File Hosters

 File hosters have many names, such as cloud service, cloud, cloud hoster, file sharer, file sharing site, P2P site, etc. Any variation of these things is referring to the same thing, a service that stores files on their own computers, that can be accessed from anywhere.
-Because these file hosters allow users to not only store, but share files with others, they are used to by pirates to share content.
+Because these file hosters allow users to not only store, but share files with others, they are used by pirates to share content.
 The most well known example is Google Drive, other contendors being Onedrive, Box, Dropbox, Mediafire, etc.

 ### MEGA

-[MEGA](https://mega.nz) is the most popular file hoster among more experienced pirates.
+[MEGA](https://mega.nz) is a popular file hoster among pirates.
 This is becaue of MEGA's end-to-end encryption, which means that no one can access stored content except for those with the link key.
 This secure-by-design security restricts even the MEGA company themselves from seeing your files, meaning that pirated content is much less likely to be discovered and removed from the site.
 Many of the tools, methods, and sites I reference through these guides will use MEGA, and so you should have some understanding of it specifically.

 A mega link, or link key, is a url that contains the key (kind of like a password) for a file or folder stored on MEGA.